-Deploy the leading enterprise secure container registry quickly and easily on Mirantis Kubernetes Engine
+Deploy the leading enterprise secure container registry quickly and easily on Kubernetes.

 Mirantis Secure Registry is a cornerstone of Mirantis best-practice in creating secure software supply chains.

-This tutorial details one, fairly-simple way of deploying Mirantis Secure Registry for evaluation, using built-in features of Mirantis Kubernetes Engine.
+This tutorial details one simple way of deploying Mirantis Secure Registry for evaluation, using Kubernetes.

 To follow this tutorial, you’ll need:

-- A Mirantis Kubernetes Engine cluster with one spare Kubernetes worker node, that node appropriately provisioned to host Mirantis Secure Registry (2+ vCPU, 30+GB SSD).
-You can quickly deploy a Mirantis Kubernetes Engine cluster with multiple worker nodes using Mirantis Launchpad – please see our Mirantis Kubernetes Engine download tutorial for complete instructions.
+If you do not already have a Kubernetes cluster, you can quickly deploy a Mirantis Kubernetes Engine cluster with multiple worker nodes using Mirantis Launchpad – please see our Mirantis Kubernetes Engine download tutorial for complete instructions.
 A three-node cluster (one manager, one Kubernetes worker, one additional worker to host Mirantis Secure Registry) is sufficient.

 To fully exercise the functionality of Mirantis Secure Registry, you’ll need to initiate a docker workflow to store container images there.
 We also encourage you to experiment with integrating Secure Registry with select public image repositories, enabling automatic import of latest releases of validated third-party images.
 All this is detailed in Mirantis Secure Registry documentation.